-With the COVID-19 guidance directives, it can sometimes be difficult to know what you should do if a close contact or pupil starts having COVID-19 symptoms.
-In an effort to summarise these directives, we have put together a decision tree (see below), which we hope will provide you with easy-to-follow steps, should you need them.
-We do ask that you refer to this chart in the first instance, but please don’t hesitate to contact the school should you still have any questions.
+With the COVID-19 guidance directives, it can sometimes be difficult to know what you should do if a close contact or a pupil starts having COVID-19 symptoms.
+In an effort to summarise these directives, there is a Q&A section below which we hope will provide you with easy-to-follow steps, should you need them.
+We do ask that you refer to this in the first instance, but please don’t hesitate to contact the school should you still have any questions.

 Government Guidance for Parents: